soumikshah/Plutus-InvestmentTracker/README.md

-Download APK files from [here](https://github.com/soumikshah/InvestmentTracker/releases/download/0.9/com.soumikshah.investmenttracker.apk)
+Download APK file from [here](https://github.com/soumikshah/InvestmentTracker/releases/download/0.9/com.soumikshah.investmenttracker.apk)

-You can read more about the feature and bug fixes from the [release notes](https://github.com/soumikshah/InvestmentTracker/releases)
+You can download older versions of this applications from the [release notes](https://github.com/soumikshah/InvestmentTracker/releases)